Built-in Prompts

 Built-in prompts

-In addition to the 16 tools, the Single Origin MCP server ships with four pre-written prompts.
-They're invoked from your client's prompt palette (Claude Code: /<prompt-name>) and orchestrate the right sequence of tool calls for the most common workflows — so your agent doesn't have to figure them out from scratch.
+In addition to the 30 tools, the Single Origin MCP server ships with five pre-written prompts.
+They're invoked from your client's prompt palette (in Claude Code, as /singleorigin:<prompt-name>) and orchestrate the right sequence of tool calls for the most common workflows — so your agent doesn't have to figure them out from scratch.

 list_recommendations